rapid7/metasploit-framework/documentation/modules/auxiliary/admin/dcerpc/samr_computer.md

 ### SMBDomain

 The Windows domain to use for authentication.
-If the target server has more than one domain present on it, this option must be set to the target domain.
-If the target server has only one domain present on it, the domain will automatically be identified.
+The domain will automatically be identified if this option is left in its default value.

 ### COMPUTER_NAME